 Founder Jeff Ifrah is a frequent speaker, author, and commentator on white collar crime issues and the co-author of the book “Federal Sentencing for Business Crimes,” the only complete treatise on the topic.
-For six consecutive years Jeff Ifrah has been recognized by Chambers & Partners as a leader in the field of White Collar Crime & Government Investigations.
+For eight consecutive years Jeff Ifrah has been recognized by Chambers & Partners as a leader in the field of White Collar Crime & Government Investigations.
 Partner James (“Jim”) Trusty brings to the team 28 years of experience as a prosecutor in complex, multi-district white collar litigation, especially in matters involving RICO, computer fraud and money laundering: for seven years he served in the DOJ’s Criminal Division, most recently as Chief of the agency’s Organized Crime Section.

 Obtaining a Reversal of Conviction and Sentence Reduction for Securities Fraud

 Ifrah Law represented a former Homestore.com executive, Stuart Wolff, who was indicted for securities fraud.
 During a six-year battle with the U.S. Attorney’s Office for the Central District of California, the trial and appellate teams worked together to secure a reversal of the client’s conviction and a new trial.